Strathmore, New York: Geography

 Strathmore has a total area of roughly 0.6 sqmi, all land.

-Strathmore consists of 4 well-defined residential subdivisions: North Strathmore, South Strathmore, Strathmore–Vanderbilt, and Strathmore Village.
+Strathmore consists of four well-defined residential neighborhoods: North Strathmore, South Strathmore, Strathmore–Vanderbilt, and Strathmore Village.
 The southern portions of the hamlet form the Manhasset CDP's long, eastern panhandle, which extends as far east as Searingtown Road (CR 101), at the border with Roslyn Estates.
-North Strathmore, meanwhile, is located at the southern base of the Cow Neck Peninsula, and is north of Northern Boulevard (NY 25A).
+North Strathmore, meanwhile, is located at the very base of the Cow Neck Peninsula, and is north of Northern Boulevard (NY 25A).

 The entire hamlet is within the Manhasset CDP, and it is part of the Greater Manhasset area.

 Topography

 Like the rest of Long Island's North Shore, Strathmore is situated on a terminal moraine, which is named the Harbor Hill Moraine.
 This moraine was formed by glaciers during the Wisconsin Glacial Episode, and is named for Harbor Hill in Roslyn; Harbor Hill is the highest geographic point in Nassau County.